-A whistleblower is an employee who exposes or reports his/her employer for doing something illegal, for violating the law.
+A whistleblower is an employee who exposes or reports his/her employer for doing something illegal, unhealthy, violating public policies or wasting government resources.

 - threat to national security